Early Gothic architecture: English Early Gothic

+Durham Cathedral (1235)

 English architects had experimented with early Gothic features.
 At Durham Cathedral, a Romanesque church, a traverse of the nave and lower aisle was made with an early variation a rib vault, a ribbed groin vault, or meeting place of two barrel vaults, with stone ribs.
 The ribbed groin vaults were installed in 1093–96 and were the first of their kind in Europe.
 As the work continued, the builders experimented with an even bolder variation, using pointed instead of rounded arches, to spread the weight outwards.
 The new pointed rib vaults were installed over the south transept and nave beginning in 1130.
-These were probably the first pointed arch rib vaults in Europe.
 The new vaults were not successful; the thin panels between the ribs were made of plastered rubble, and were too heavy and cracked, and in 1235 they had to be replaced.
 Newer and lighter versions of the rib vault, using small pieces of cut stone in the panels, rather than plastered rubble, were developed in Normandy and the Ile-de-France.
 Pointed Rib vaults did not fully take hold in England until the second half of the 12th century.